Calculate exactly how many cases (or kegs) of beer you need for your wedding reception. No more guessing - get the right amount for your crowd.

 Plan for 1.5 lbs of ice per guest plus extra for beer tubs.
 For 100 guests, that is 150+ lbs of ice.
 Use galvanized tubs or coolers, and have a backup ice run scheduled mid-reception.
 Kegs need dedicated tap systems with CO2 and should be kept at 36-38°F.

 Yes, significantly.
 Summer and warm-weather weddings typically see 20-30% higher beer consumption.
 Guests drink lighter, colder beverages when it is hot.
 Winter weddings tend toward more wine and cocktails.
-Our calculator accounts for these preferences.
+Our calculator accounts for these seasonal preferences.

 Get exact quantities for beer, wine, and liquor in seconds.
 Free, instant, no signup required.